gaia-dpci/GaiaXPy/docs/source/index.rst

      - Constants and internal generic functions.
    * - Plotter
      - Subpackage to plot the output of some of the tools.
-   * - Simulator
-     - Implementation of the simulator tool.
    * - Spectrum
      - Implementation of different types of spectra.